gravitational/teleport/e/rfd/0021e-github-iam-integration.md

 and will use these flows as a primer of how this integration will be deployed for our own use.

-## I want onboarded users to automaticaly get access to appropriate repositories
+## I want onboarded users to automatically get access to appropriate repositories

 To simplify onboarding, we want a user to automatically get appropriate access to Github when they join the team.
-Assuming Okta access list sync is enabled, they will get automaticaly added to an Okta-synced access list representing their team.
+Assuming Okta access list sync is enabled, they will get automatically added to an Okta-synced access list representing their team.
 The Okta-synced list can be made a member of a corresponding Github-synced list which will grant all its members access to Github.